Not only was Ruffian the most tragic racehorse of all time, she may have also been the greatest.

 In a strange coincidence, Ruffian and Foolish Pleasure shared the same regular jockey, Jacinto Vasquez.
 When asked to choose which horse he would ride in the race, Vasquez chose Ruffian.
 Though he appreciated Foolish Pleasure’s heart, he simply believed Ruffian to be the better horse.

 As the date of The Great Match Race approached, the publicity stunt seemed to take on a life of its own.
-Instead of deciding which horse was better, the colt Foolish Pleasure or the filly Ruffian, people across the country began to attach to it a larger significance, seeming to believe it would answer a much bigger question: which sex was better, colts or fillies?
+Instead of deciding which horse was better, the colt Foolish Pleasure or the black filly Ruffian, people across the country began to attach to it a larger significance, seeming to believe it would answer a much bigger question: which sex was better, colts or fillies?
 Men or women?